flokapi/dockup/README.md

+# About

 Dockup is a command line interface tool which allows to easily publish applications at a given path through docker containers and nginx.

 A Dockup package is a compressed file containing:

-- the content you want to publish: python script, HTML file, ...
+- the content you want to publish: Python script, HTML file, ...
 - the `dockup.yml` configuration file which contains the following info

     - `name` of the package, must be the same name as the archive containing it
     - `path` at which the package will be accessible.
 For example `/app1` for `website.com/app1`
     - `type` of the package.
 For example, `website`, `flet` application
 - optional: `Dockerfile` and `nginx.conf` in case customization is needed
+- for Python applications only, the `requirements.txt` file

 When you publish a Dockup package, the tool will do the following things automatically for you:

-- Docker compose stop
+- Docker compose down
 - Extract the package archive in the Dockup app folder
 - If necessary, build the nginx configuration
 - If necessary, build the docker file
 - Rebuild the docker compose file
-- Dockup compose build and up
+- Docker compose build and up